Pelvic Girdle Pain

 - Pain that gets worse when you are walking, bending, climbing the stairs, turning over in bed, having sex, or carrying out activities that require you to place more weight on one leg than the other (like getting dressed and getting out of the car)

 - A feeling of clicking or grinding in the pelvic area

 - Soreness between your vagina and your anus

 How can it be diagnosed?

 PGP is relatively easy to self-diagnose.
 But if you want to rule out other causes of pelvic pain, talk to our team.
-We will discuss the symptoms you are experiencing and carry out a basic examination at either of our clinics in Greenwich and Moorgate to get to the bottom of what’s going on.
+We will discuss the symptoms you are experiencing and carry out a basic examination at our clinic in Greenwich to get to the bottom of what’s going on.

 What happens if you don’t treat PGP?